Software as a Medical Device (SaMD): Regulatory Guide

 Software that calculates radiation dose for oncology treatments.Software embedded in a radiation therapy machine to deliver the actual treatment (SiMD).

-Examples of Software as a Medical Device (SaMD)
+How is Software as a Medical Device (SaMD) Used in Healthcare?

-The software interprets medical images, signals, or patient data to support clinical decision-making.
-For example, it can detect tumors in CT scans, identify eye diseases in retinal images, or flag abnormal heart rhythms from ECG recordings.
+Diagnostic software interprets medical images, signals, or patient data to support clinical decision-making.
+It can detect tumors in CT scans, identify eye diseases in retinal images, or flag abnormal heart rhythms from ECG recordings.
+These capabilities help reduce diagnostic delays and improve accuracy in high-volume clinical settings.

-The software records and analyzes patient health data to calculate or adjust treatment.
-For example, insulin dosage calculators can guide diabetes treatment, oncology software can plan radiotherapy dose, and algorithms can personalize medication.
+Therapeutic software records and analyzes patient health data to calculate or adjust therapy.
+Insulin dosage calculators guide diabetes management, oncology software plans radiotherapy dose, and algorithms personalize drug regimens based on individual biomarkers.
+All three may improve patient outcomes when integrated into care pathways.

-The software continuously monitors the patient’s health in real time.
-It can record cardiac activity, track respiratory function, or measure oxygen levels.
-When a significant change is detected, it alerts both patients and clinicians to prompt timely attention.
+Monitoring apps continuously track patient health in real time.
+They record cardiac activity, track respiratory function, and measure oxygen levels.
+When significant changes occur, the system alerts both patients and clinicians to prompt timely intervention before complications escalate.

-The software collects data from other medical devices to identify risk factors and help prevent delayed treatment.
-This includes genetic analysis programs that assess a person’s predisposition to conditions such as cancer, cardiovascular disease, or gestational diabetes.
+Preventive software collects data from connected medical devices to identify risk factors and avoid delayed treatment.
+Genetic analysis programs assess predisposition to conditions such as cancer, cardiovascular disease, or gestational diabetes, enabling earlier lifestyle or clinical interventions.

 FDA Classification

-• Class I includes software that presents the lowest risk, such as applications supporting general wellness or assisting with basic diagnostic functions.
+• Class I includes the lowest-risk software, such as applications supporting general wellness or basic diagnostic functions.
+These products face general controls only.

-• Class II covers moderate-risk software, such as electrocardiogram (ECG) interpretation tools or insulin dose calculators.
-To ensure their reliability and effectiveness, the FDA applies additional special controls beyond the general ones.
+• Class II covers moderate-risk software, such as ECG interpretation tools or insulin dose calculators.
+The FDA applies additional special controls to Class II devices to ensure reliability and effectiveness.

 Health Canada Classification

-Health Canada uses a four-class system to categorize medical devices, adding an extra level to distinguish between high-risk and very high-risk software.
+Health Canada uses a four-class system that adds an extra tier to distinguish between high-risk from very high-risk software.

-• Class I includes software with the lowest risk and is generally exempt from licensing.
+• Class I includes the lowest-risk software and is generally exempt from licensing.

 • Class II covers moderate-risk software, such as image viewers capable of taking measurements.